cadentcom/pico-wp-block-theme/README.md

-# pico-theme
+# pico-wp-block-theme

-PIco is an open source WordPress theme optimized for speed, SEO, and accessibility
+PIco is an open source WordPress block theme optimized for speed, SEO, and accessibility.